cordialgerm/foe_foundry/data/5e_canonical/octopus.md

 ***Tentacles***. *Melee Weapon Attack:* +4 to hit, reach 5 ft., one target. *Hit:* 1 bludgeoning damage, and the target is grappled (escape DC 10).
 Until this grapple ends, the octopus can't use its tentacles on another target.

 ***Ink Cloud (Recharges after a Short or Long Rest)***.
 A 5- foot radius cloud of ink extends all around the octopus if it is underwater.
 The area is heavily obscured for 1 minute, although a significant current can disperse the ink.
-After releasing the ink, the octopus can use the Dash action as a bonus action.
+After releasing the ink, the octopus can use the Dash action as a bonus action.</statblock>